-• There is a 4 absence allowance for all Quarter Elective classes.
-If a student surpasses the 4 absence allowance they must enroll in another elective to earn PE Graduation requirement credit.
-Students may not add a quarter elective after the second class in quarter 1 and the first class in quarters 2, 3 and 4.
+There is a three (3) absence allowance for all Quarter Elective classes.
+If a student surpasses the 3 absence allowance they must enroll in another elective in a different quarter to earn the PE Graduation requirement credit and may require changes to their schedule in order to complete this requirement.